Community and Environment

 Centennial Park Upgrade: The City of Albany is undertaking a $26 million staged development of the Centennial Park Sporting Precinct including a new premier oval, grandstand, clubrooms and event space; drainage and reticulation improvements; improved vehicle access; sport fields lighting and power upgrades; additional multi-user soccer and cricket club room and storage facilities; new multi-use field behind PCYC; additional space for playing surfaces; shared pathway trail connections; and civic park and nature play space.
 Playing fields in the western precinct have been completed.
 The new football stadium is due for completion by the end of 2016.

 Collet Barker Court: Plantagenet Village Homes is constructing seven independent living units in the third stage of the Collet Barker Court project, which will ultimately provide 21 independent living units for seniors in a five-stage development.
-The project received a grant of $1.24 million of Royalties for Regions funding through the Growing Our South program to support stage 3.
+The project received a grant of $1.24 million of Royalties for Regions funding to support stage 3.
 The first stage, completed in 2014, comprised five units, and the second stage is the construction of a clubhouse and communal facilities.
 Stages 2 and 3 are due for completion by March 2018.

 Katanning Early Childhood Hub: The Shire of Katanning is constructing a multipurpose building to house a range of early childhood services in Katanning.
-The project includes $5.7 million of Royalties for Regions funding through the Growing Our South program.
-Construction is expected to start in 2016.
+The project includes $5.7 million of Royalties for Regions funding.

 Denmark Riverside Club: The Denmark Riverside Club has completed the construction of a new clubhouse.
 The project includes $200,000 from the Great Southern Regional Grants Scheme.

 Kojonup Independent Living Units: The Shire of Kojonup is constructing three independent living units in the second stage of the Shire of Kojonup’s Independent Living Units project at Loton Close, adding to the three units completed in the first stage.
-The project received $646,000 of Royalties for Regions funding through the Growing Our South program.
+The project received $646,000 of Royalties for Regions funding.
 The project is due for completion in December 2017.

 Tambellup Sports Pavilion: Redevelopment of the Tambellup Sports Pavilion will provide a facility that will be a hub for a full range of community sporting events and functions.
 The project includes the construction of a new synthetic bowling green.
 The $3.6 million project includes a $200,000 grant from the GSDC’s Great Southern Regional Grants Scheme.
 The project works are due for completion in September 2017.